Customer Success · Operations

 The Problem

-A team of 15–42 specialists handling complex SaaS queries across EMEA and APAC was carrying two contradictory pressures: reduce handle time to manage volume, while increasing resolution quality so customers didn't need to call back.
+A team handling complex SaaS queries across EMEA and APAC was under two contradictory pressures: reduce handle time to manage volume, while improving resolution quality so customers didn't call back.

-The conventional approach: speed coaching, reliably damages one to improve the other.
-The real gap wasn't agent speed.
-It was decision confidence: agents were spending time double-checking themselves, not explaining to customers.
+Conventional speed coaching reliably damages one to improve the other.
+The actual gap wasn't speed at all.
+It was decision confidence: agents were spending time double-checking themselves and not explaining to customers.
+They knew the answer.
+They didn't trust that they knew it.

 The Approach

-I redesigned the coaching programme around a single diagnosis: agents who hesitate are agents who don't yet trust their own pattern recognition.
-Rather than time-based drills, I introduced scenario-based coaching sessions built around real escalation examples, with structured debrief on decision logic, not just the outcome.
+I redesigned the coaching programme around the real diagnosis.
+Rather than timed drills, I introduced scenario-based sessions built around real escalation examples, with structured debrief focused on the decision logic, not just the outcome.

-I built a shared best-practice repository where senior-performing agents documented their reasoning, not just their scripts.
-This gave lower-performing agents a mental model, not a template to follow blindly.
+I built a shared repository where senior agents documented their reasoning, not just their scripts.
+This gave lower-performing agents a mental model to work from, not a template to follow blindly.

-Alongside this, I implemented a 100% education quality compliance standard; a coaching rubric that ensured every complex product explanation was assessed not on whether it was correct, but on whether the customer could act on it.
+I also implemented a 100% education quality compliance standard, a rubric that assessed every complex explanation not on whether it was technically correct, but on whether the customer could act on it immediately.

 Logic Architecture